 With the basics of monitoring telemetry in mind, it’s time to touch on strategies and tools to take it to the next level.
 For example, as important as it is to have a sound monitoring strategy, you also need to have a well-planned response strategy in place that includes the following:

-- First level detection: Identify, understand, and begin root cause analysis of the issue
+- First level detection to identify, understand, and begin root cause analysis of the issue.

-- A documented communication plan.
-This should include the names and contact information of executives or leaders who can make quick, appropriate business and technology decisions, taking into account time zones.
+- A documented communication plan that includes the names and contact information of executives or leaders who can make quick, appropriate business and technology decisions, taking into account time zones.

-- Kick-off an investigation for future avoidance (a long-term solution).
+- Investigation plan for future avoidance (kicking off a plan for a long-term solution).

 Monitoring tools to use include:

-- Dashboards for real-time system telemetry and reporting.
+- Dashboards or other visualization tools for real-time system telemetry and reporting.